Explaining the Windows Insider Program channels for Windows 11 betas

 All of this time, Windows Insiders were testing full builds of Windows 10.
 Those expecting the Dev channel to align with production in the fall of 2020 still haven’t had the opportunity to un-enroll their PC to this day.
 This is the nature of the Dev channel.
 You test features as they’re ready to test, assuming Microsoft declares that the sacrifices you’re making in terms of stability and predictability are enough that you fall on the right side of its A/B testing.

-With Windows 11, there should be a Magic Window where you can un-enroll your PC from the Windows Insider Program if you want.
-But then again, we said that about 21H1 as well.
+With Windows 11, there was a Magic Window where you could un-enroll your PC from the Windows Insider Program if you want.
+Microsoft warned users for a while before the Dev channel moved back to rs_prerelease, but once that did happen, the Magic Window was gone.

-Windows Insider Program Beta channel – get Windows 11 soon
+Windows Insider Program Beta channel – the next Windows 11 feature update, coming soon

-Windows 11 is coming to the Beta channel this month.
+The Beta channel is still for cumulative updates to Windows 11 build 22000, also known as version 21H2.
 Unlike the Dev channel, the Beta channel is tied to a specific feature update.
 While the Dev channel is supposed to be in a perpetual state of prerelease, at some point, those builds split off into a release branch, and that’s what ends up in the Beta channel.
 This is what used to be known as the Slow ring.

 The Beta channel, by definition, is much more stable than the Dev channel.
 You’re essentially getting the RTM build, and then it’s being serviced for a few months before it’s released to non-Insiders.
 You can think of the Beta channel as the safe ring, but where you still get to test out the new stuff.

-Windows Insider Program Release Preview channel – test Windows 10 version 21H2
+Windows Insider Program Release Preview channel – test cumulative updates

 The Release Preview channel was born after Windows 10 was released.
 While it wasn’t the only purpose, a big thing at the time was Windows Phone and being upgraded to Windows 10 Mobile.
 Back then, Microsoft was releasing new flagship phones with Windows 10 Mobile in November 2015, but the OTA update for existing devices didn’t start rolling out until March 2016.